abhishekmishra/litpd/litpd.md

 See instructions for your platform at the pandoc website -> [Installing Pandoc](https://pandoc.org/installing.html).

+**Important: Ensure pandoc is added to the path after installation**

 ## Installing litpd

 1. Create litpd directory and change to it.